carsongee/carsongee.github.io/_posts/2016-08-04-my-petty-software-rules.md

 ## 3. Two long living branches

-One where developers merge to after code review/squash/tests that gets deployed automatically on every commit/merge.
-Developers are happy because they get to see their changes immediately, product is happy because they get to validate the change is what they want, and ops is happy because they get a sneak preview of what breaks on release deployment.
+One developers merge to after code review/squash/tests that gets deployed automatically on every commit/merge.
+Developers are happy because they get to see their changes immediately, product is happy because they get to validate the change is what they want, and ops are happy because they get a sneak preview of what breaks on release deployment.

-Branch Two where the development branch gets merged to when you want customers to see the change.
+Branch two is where the development branch gets merged to when you want customers to see the change.
 That branch kicks of the Continuous Deployment pipeline (approvals, QA, etc).